ForetagInc/.github/PULL_REQUEST_TEMPLATE.md

 	Thank you for contributing to a Foretag project; before you proceed, here are a few notes:

 	- You agree to our code of conduct
-	- You agree and understand the LICENSE of this project
+	- You understand and agree to the LICENSE of this project

 	We appreciate your contribution to helping us in our mission to accelerate human progress.
 -->